 Major League Soccer (MLS) is a men's professional soccer league, sanctioned by U.S. Soccer (a member of the Federation Internationale de Football Association-FIFA), that represents the sport's highest level in both the United States and Canada.
 The MLS regular season runs from March to October, with each team playing 34 games.
 The postseason includes twelve teams competing in the MLS Cup Playoffs through November and December, culminating in the championship game, the MLS Cup.
 MLS teams also play in other domestic competitions against teams from other divisions in the U.S. Open Cup and in the Canadian Championship.
-MLS teams also compete against continental rivals in the CONCACAF Champions League, which is a division of FIFA over North America, Central America, and the Caribbean region.
+MLS teams also compete against continental rivals in the Confederation of North, Central American and Caribbean Association Football Champions League, which is a division of FIFA over North America, Central America, and the Caribbean region.
 Major League Soccer was founded in 1993 as part of the United States' successful bid to host the 1994 FIFA World Cup.